-299 Special Topics for Medical Assistants
+299 Special Topics for Medical Assistants 1-4 credit hours

 This course focuses on current topics in medical assisting and allows students to pursue advanced study on topics of interest within the medical assistant profession, as well as allowing students to meet new or updated competency requirements for the national certification examination.
 The student will be supervised by an instructor and required to attain a predetermined competency level.